CyberSecurityUP/Fuxsociety/README.md

-AVISO: na verdade, não executa isso.
-Você não poderá recuperar os arquivos.

-Isto destina-se a criptografar cada bit de dados em um sistema de arquivos unix usando AES de 256 bits com uma chave autodestrutiva gerada aleatoriamente.
-O script é baseado no malware da Darlene mostrado em Mr Robot

-Dependências:
+WARNING: does not actually perform this.
+You will not be able to recover the files.

+This is intended to encrypt every bit of data on a unix filesystem using 256-bit AES with a randomly generated self-destructing key.
+The script is based on Darlene's malware shown in Mr Robot

-python
+Dependencies: python

 pycrypto

 sudo apt install python python-pip

 sudo pip install pycrypto